PaperElectron/node-ansible-upstart/README.md

 ###Production and development instructions

 - Clone this repo on the local
 - Clone your remote repo into whatever location it needs to run from.
 - Edit hosts, user, and vars in ansible-node-tmux.yml
+- Start a tmux session on the remote with `tmux new -s sessionName`
+- Set variable `tmuxsession: sessionName:1` if you have tmux setup to start counting windows from one -- otherwise `tmuxsession: sessionName:0`
 - ansible-playbook -verbose ansible-node-tmux.yml` from local.

 #Important node.js considerations